CMB Majors, Information for Students & Advisors, March 2015

-The following information addresses some common questions regarding scheduling of courses, as well as some updated information regarding changes in the time courses are offered & newer course offerings.
+The following information addresses some common questions regarding scheduling of courses, as well as some updated information regarding changes in course prefixes (now CMB, was BIO) & newer course offerings.

 In general, you will have no problem accounting for prerequisites & completing your degree in a timely manner if you:

-5) begin independent research prior to your final Fall semester; we encourage you to begin research early in your undergraduate career & strongly encourage you to at least begin your research during the spring/summer periods.
+- begin independent research prior to your final Fall semester; we encourage you to begin research early in your undergraduate career & strongly encourage you to at least begin your research during the spring/summer periods.
 You will ultimately be presenting your research in the Capstone course (CMB 495) which is offered Winter semesters only & is typically taken during your final semester.
-You will begin hearing about research options in the CMB 250 course.
-In addition, please talk with your advisor.
-Information regarding research & internship opportunities is also posted on the CMB website, & the Department & student chapter of the American Society of Biochemistry & Molecular Biology (ASBMB) periodically host events regarding research opportunities.
+You will hear about research options in the CMB 250 course, but please also talk with your advisor.
+Information regarding research & internship opportunities is also posted on the CMB website.

 Even though the Admission to Major Standing application process was not in effect when you declared CMB as your major, you still must meet the minimal grade requirement (C+) for the 8 courses listed in the catalog (BIO 120, 375, 376, CHM 115, 116, 241, 242 & CMB 250) in order to graduate as a CMB major.
 If your grade is lower in any of these courses, please talk with your advisor.
 There is an appeal process.
 Please talk to your advisor earlier rather than later.

 Either MTH 125 OR 201 is acceptable for the CMB major.